dustin10/VichGeographicalBundle/Resources/doc/index.rst

 The ``vichgeo_map_for`` Twig function will render the map with the alias specified by the first parameter and will use the entity or array of entities passed into the second parameter.
-The function will automatically read the annotations of your entities and fetch the coordinates for the marker.
+The function will automatically read the annotations of your entities and fetch the coordinates for the map marker.

 ::

     {{ vichgeo_map_for('location', location) }}

-If you have a preconfigured map that you would like to render that doesn't need any entities specified, then you can use the ``vichgeo_map`` Twig function.
+If you have a pre-configured map that you would like to render that doesn't need any entities specified, then you can use the ``vichgeo_map`` Twig function.

 ::